. . . Tissue Paper Products are suddenly making headlines around the world

 If you are a tissue maker, I think you can feel extra proud about how many people want our products and what we are doing to keep the world clean.

-And, if you’re not a tissue maker, you might want to appreciate these skilled professionals just a little bit more!
+And, if you’re not a tissue maker, you might want to appreciate the skilled professionals who make tissue paper products, and the advanced technology and science behind them, just a little bit more than you did before the crisis!